 At the 2018 Brussels Summit, Allies agreed to strengthen the military backbone of the Alliance.
 They decided to establish a Cyberspace Operations Centre in Belgium to provide situational awareness and coordination of NATO operational activity within cyberspace; a Joint Force Command Norfolk headquarters in the United States to focus on protecting the transatlantic lines of communication; and a Joint Support and Enabling Command in Ulm, Germany, to ensure freedom of operation and sustainment in the rear area in support of the rapid movement of troops and equipment into, across and from Europe.
 These new entities are all operational and have reached varying degrees of capability development.
-Moreover, in October 2020, Allies agreed to establish a NATO Space Centre that will be located in Ramstein, Germany; it will help to increase the Alliance’s awareness of challenges in space and its ability to deal with them.
+Moreover, in October 2020, Allies agreed to establish a NATO Space Centre in Ramstein, Germany; it will help to increase the Alliance’s awareness of challenges in space and its ability to deal with them.

 Strategic-level command: SHAPE

 SHAPE is a strategic headquarters.
 Its role is to prepare, plan, conduct and execute NATO military operations, missions and tasks in order to achieve the strategic objectives of the Alliance.
 As such, it contributes to the deterrence of aggression and the preservation of peace, security and the territorial integrity of Alliance.